selectiveintellect/vic/gettingstarted.md

 # Getting Started With VIC&trade;

-Writing VIC&trade; code is similar to writing Bash scripts except for the fact that there are no functions supported yet in version 0.08.
+Writing VIC&trade; code is similar to writing Bash scripts except for the fact that there are no functions supported as of version 0.12.

 Here is a quick description of the syntax: